-Energy Trust advice can help keep your house warm and energy bills lower
+Energy Trust shares tips to help keep your house warm and energy bills lower

-PORTLAND, Ore. - February 20, 2018 - Temperatures are set to plummet in the coming days and Energy Trust of Oregon has advice on how people can keep their homes warm and comfortable while managing their energy costs.
+PORTLAND, Ore. - February 8, 2019 - With snow in forecasts across the state and temperatures plummeting in the coming days, Energy Trust of Oregon has advice on how people can keep their homes warm and comfortable while managing their energy costs.